 Tomorrow, Easter Sunday, their dulcet tones will be heard once more declaring that “Christ has risen”.

-A quaint tale is told to children to explain the silencing of the bells during the Easter period: “the bell’s chimes have flown to Rome to visit the Pope and will return on Easter Sunday".
+A quaint tale is told to children to explain this practice during the Easter period - "the bell’s chimes have flown to Rome to visit the Pope and will return on Easter Sunday".

-In France, the significance of the bells in the rituals of Pâques has resulted in the giving of chocolate bells, cloche volant, as well as the traditional Easter eggs, les oeufs de Pâques, (which are usually hidden for children to find.
+The significance of this Easter ritual has resulted in the French exchanging chocolate bells, cloche volant, as well as traditional Easter eggs, les oeufs de Pâques, which are often hidden for children to find.

-Easter is a time for reflection, good will and hope – even if one is not religious.
+Easter is a time for reflection, renewal and hope.........